 Jennifer’s jewelry company made $30,000 in profits this quarter, which she can invest back into the business.

-It’s important to be aware of deductions you might be eligible for when preparing your taxes, such as travel and office costs.
-Understanding your net income can help you determine where and how to invest your money, such as estate planning and 401k investments.
+Understanding both your gross income and your net income can also help you determine where and how to invest your money, such as estate planning and 401(k) investments.
 For instance, it might be more beneficial for you to put pre-tax money in a company 401(k) than contribute after-tax money to an IRA.